-- A. What was the reinforcer for pulling the chain at the top platform? - B. What was the SD for pulling the chain at the middle platform? - C. The token at the middle platform was a reinforcer for what behavior? - D. The token at the middle platform was an SD for what behavior? - E. The token no doubt also became a CS: For what behavior? - 19.
+- A. What was the reinforcer for pulling the chain at the top platform? - B. What was the SD for pulling the chain at the middle platform? - C. The token at the middle platform was a reinforcer for what behavior? - D. The token at the middle platform was an SD for what behavior? - E. The token no doubt also became a CS: For what behavior? - 18.
 40, 5-6.
 For the mandrill game: At the end of the study objectives I have the diagrammed the contingencies.
-The material at the bottom of the diagram will help you answer the following questions! - A. In the first link of the chain, what behavior was reinforced in the presence of the SD? - B. In the first link of the chain, what was the reinforcer for pushing the "I want to play" button?
-Note that given that there were several "buttons" you must indicate that one of the three reaction time buttons lit, not just that the button lit up that could refer to the "I want to play button", which would be incorrect. - C. Given your answer in B, how would you extinguish the response of pushing the "I want to play button" when it is lighted?
+The material at the bottom of the diagram will help you answer the following questions! - A. In my diagram, how many links are there in the chain? - B. In the first link of the chain, what behavior was reinforced in the presence of the SD? - C. In the first link of the chain, what was the reinforcer for pushing the "I want to play" button?
+Note that given that there were several "buttons" you must indicate that one of the three reaction time buttons lit, not just that the button lit up that could refer to the "I want to play button", which would be incorrect. - D. Given your answer in C, how would you extinguish the response of pushing the "I want to play button" when it is lighted?
 Careful, this answer may not be as obvious as you think!

-- D. I have only diagrammed the SD contingencies.
+- E. I have only diagrammed the SD contingencies.
 But when there is an SD there must always be an S Δ .
-What is the S Δ in the first link of the chain? - E. What behavior would have been extinguished in the presence of the S Δ ?
-How would it have been extinguished be specific don't just say the reinforcer would have been withheld what, specifically would have been withheld? - 20.
-42, 1.
-None of the material in this study objective will be on the exam, it demonstrates how basic research can assist captive animals.
+What is the S Δ in the first link of the chain? - F. What behavior would have been extinguished in the presence of the S Δ ?
+How would it have been extinguished be specific don't just say the reinforcer would have been withheld what, specifically would have been withheld?